HunorLaczko/ha-frameo-control/README.md

 * **Brightness control does not work.** While the `light` entity is present, attempting to change the brightness will have no effect.
 * The connection to the device can sometimes be lost if the addon or Home Assistant restarts.
 If entities become `Unavailable`, reloading the integration from the Devices & Services page will usually fix it.
-* The wireless ADB settings resets after reboot on old Androids.
-I have not found a workaround for this.
 * There is a significant delay (few seconds even) when interacting from HA (next image, pause, screen, etc.).
 This was a compromise I had to make to have a reliable connection.